 You will follow Rt 25A down to Edgewood and make a right.
 Take Edgewood down to Landing Rd and make another right.
 As you make this right there is a nice little park on your right-hand side if you want some pictures or need to stretch.
 Follow this road as it winds around to Rose St. Make a left on Rose St. There are a few stop signs close together.
 This road will take you back on to Rt 25A.
 Take this to Indian Head Rd (Kings Park Firehouse is on the corner) and make a left.
 Take Indian Head rd down to the end and make a right on Motor Parkway.
 You will see the McDonalds that you started at on your left side.

 If you ride at a leisurely pace, stop for photos, and to eat this ride will take you close to a full day but it’s well worth it

 If you would like a turn by turn version of this ride, click on the link below

 Note: The “Text-Only” version of this ride is a subscriber-only feature.
-If you are not a current subscriber, you can subscribe to this site by using the sign-up sheet on the right side of the page.
-(More information about becoming a subscriber).
+If you are not a current subscriber, you can subscribe to this site by using the sign-up sheet on the home page.
 The text-only version will be Emailed to you as a spreadsheet in a PDF format.
 It will contain the directions in a left/right style.